wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 the benefit when members reached their goals.
 My initial idea on this was that I still hope people could be self-motivated.
 But you see, this is against human nature.
-When you are the project manager, please make sure you have the right to define benefits, and put it on the table at the beginning of the project.
+When you are the project manager, please make sure you have the right to define benefits, whatever they are, just put it on the table at the beginning of the project.
+This will save you a lot effort.

 Let me summarize what I learned quickly.